Severance Package Review

 How much notice am I entitled to?

-The first thing we look at is any offers of employment, written contracts or employee handbooks to see if there are any termination provision and what they say.
+The first thing we look at is any offers of employment, written contracts or employee handbooks to see if there are any termination provisions and what they say.
 Even if these exist, they may not be enforceable.
 The exact wording of any termination provisions is very important as are the circumstances of how you received the document(s).

 Another matter that may impact how much you are entitled to is how quickly you find a new job.
 In general, employees have a duty to act reasonably in searching for alternative work after termination.
 This does not mean you have to accept any job that is available, but you also cannot take no steps to find work or turn down comparable opportunities in an effort to bolster your claim for damages.
 If you do find comparable alternative employment during the notice period, typically the income earned would be deducted from the compensation that is owed.

-Fee: $200 plus tax.
+Fee: $500 plus tax.

 What do I do if I have a pending deadline for accepting the severance package?